-Welcome to the first Martha Monday of this month of May.
-Today I got to pick what we are making, and I chose stuffed peppers from a recipe to be found on Martha Stewart's web site.
+Welcome to the first Monday of this month of May.
+Today I chose to make stuffed peppers from a recipe to be found on Martha Stewart's web site.
 It's a recipe that was contributed by Mrs. Kostyra, who was Martha's mother, and I thought it would be a timely choice since mother's day is so close.

 A mixture of rice, raisins and pine nuts may sound strange to some, but it's a popular combination of ingredients in almost all the cuisines of the Mediterranean and Middle East.
 I think this recipe makes a nice "usher in spring" meal.
 The colorful peppers and vegetables look as good as they taste.
 The only draw back for me was that I didn't have time to go to my grocer, so I purchased the peppers at my local supermarket.
 I didn't check the price, but I found out during checkout that they cost $4.70 per pound.
 I wound up paying close to $19.00 for 6 peppers.
 Way too much.
 Oops!